 Neuromuscular Program and Research

-Cerebral palsy affects approximately 1 in 300 children, and more than 500,000 people in the United States.
-In conjunction with the Division of Neurology at Children's Hospital Los Angeles, diagnostic evaluation and management is provided for children with cerebral palsy and associated developmental disabilities.
+Cerebral palsy (CP) is the most common motor disorder of childhood and affects approximately 1 in 300 children in the United States.
+There are approximately 16 million people in the world, including 1 million people in the United States with CP.
+In conjunction with the Division of Neurology at Children's Hospital Los Angeles, diagnostic evaluation and management is provided for children with CP and associated developmental disabilities.

 Neuromuscular Surgical and Non-Surgical Treatments